tejaspavanb/To-do-app-in-Cpp/README.md

 # Command-Line To-Do List Manager

-A simple C++ application that allows users to manage a to-do list via the command line.
+A C++ application that allows users to manage a to-do list via the command line.
 Users can add, view, mark tasks as complete, and delete tasks.
 Tasks are saved and loaded from a text file to persist between program runs.

 ## Features